tagion/tagion/bdd/tagion/testbench/wallet/Wallet_generation.md

 Given i create wallets.

-When each wallet is created.
+When the wallets are created save the pin.

 Then check if the wallet can be activated with the pincode.